-The video installation “Minutes from Now” is inspired by a fictive-ethnographic approach (Henri Michaux) and shifts into view space-time phenomena (Heisenberg’s uncertainty principle) in connection with socio-political repercussions of and on the planet's ecology in the early twenty-first century.
+The three-channel video installation “Minutes from Now” is inspired by a fictive-ethnographic approach (Henri Michaux) and shifts into view space-time phenomena (Heisenberg’s uncertainty principle) in connection with socio-political repercussions of and on the planet's ecology in the early twenty-first century.
 Stunning footage of very different places and landscapes in the world are poetically edited together and condensed to form a distinct time-scape.

 Intense polyrhytmic sound textures, disturbing scraps of conversation, and meaningful visual sequences deliberately dissolve common time constructions and open insight into the plural time-worlds of our "Anthropocene" – or even an "Anthropochronos" – a continuum, which is shaped by human activities of permanent renewal, construction and deconstruction, migration and hypermobility, acceleration and raging standstill, and their immanent fields of friction.

 The title “Minutes from Now” refers, on the one hand, to the apparent im/measurability of time, and on the other hand to the fragmentary notes and protocol-like moments that are captured, which are meticulously composed together in the video installation.

 The art project by Nikolaus Gansterer and Simona Koch takes as starting point, a several-month research journey from Vienna to Tokyo — via eastern Europe, Russia, Central Asia, and China — with the goal of gathering film recordings during the trip in order to develop a “living screenplay of the moment.”
 During subsequent research travels through Cuba, India, Iceland, and Egypt, further essential film material was captured.